 Teaching and Research

-Jennifer Gülly received her Magistra from the University of Vienna, Austria, and her Ph.D. in Comparative Literature from UCLA.
-She has previously held positions at Pomona College, Carnegie Mellon University, and the University of South Florida before coming to William and Mary.
+Jennifer Gülly, Lecturer in German Studies and German Language House Advisor, received her Magistra from the University of Vienna, Austria, and her Ph.D. in Comparative Literature from UCLA.
+She has previously held positions at Pomona College, Carnegie Mellon University, and the University of South Florida before coming to William and Mary, where she was first a Visiting Assistant Professor.
 Her research lies at the intersection of language policy, translation theory, and literary aesthetics, and she is currently working on a project tentatively titled Territories of Language: Law, Literature, and the Nation-State.
 In addition to all levels of German language classes, she teaches courses on German literature and German film, Vienna 1900-2000, the Holocaust in Literature and Film, World Literature, and on the history and theory of translation.